Amutheezan/TSAwithSSL/README.md

 python Visualizer.py
 ```

-3. Then you will get a GUI (which is courrently in development).
-In GUI we can
-specify the values for label, un label, test, iteration, training type and test
+3. You can specify the values for following
-type, then finally do training.
+    1. Label Limit
+    2. Un Label Limit
+    3. Test Limit
+    4. No of Iteration
+    5. Training Type
+    6. Test Data set
+    7. Confidence
+    8. Confidence Difference

+    and click the button for make model
-we can also test the tweet once the final model generated.
+    in addition, you can also predic the tweet once the model generated.